REGIONAL PERINATAL

 Perinatal health promotion is facilitated through collaboration, cooperation and communication among all partner organizations.
 The Regional Perinatal Program supports this endeavor through:

-• Semi-annual Regional Perinatal Nurse Leaders meetings
+• Semi-annual Regional Nurse Leaders Meetings

 • Regional chart forms